alectsnodgrass/Computational_Physics/Michael/ODEs/Project 3/writeup.md

 ```math
 \mathbf{a}_j = - \sum_{\substack{i=1 \\ i \neq j}}^{n} G m_i \frac{\mathbf{x}_j - \mathbf{x}_i}{\lvert \mathbf{x}_j - \mathbf{x}_i \rvert^3}
 ```
 Now, the positon vectors are taken to be relative to the origin of the system.
-We want to express this a coupled first order system, so let y denote velocities.
+We want to express this as a coupled 1st order system, so let y denote velocities.
 ```math
 \dot{\mathbf{x}}_j = \mathbf{y}_j,
 \qquad
 \dot{\mathbf{y}}_j = - \sum_{\substack{i=1 \\ i \neq j}}^{n} G m_i \frac{\mathbf{x}_j - \mathbf{x}_i}{\lvert \mathbf{x}_j - \mathbf{x}_i \rvert^3}
 ```
-Now, we've essentially written this as a first order system.
-We can repackage these results to resemble oher system.
+Now, we can repackage this to resemble oher systems.
 Let X be the vector whose components are the positions x_j, then let Y be the vector whose components are y_j, lastly let A be the vector whose components are a_j.
 Then, our system can be written in the highly absctraced form

 ```math
 \frac{d}{dt}